 As my own kids have gotten older, an invitation to play with them is such a rare and precious treat that I’ll gladly drop everything.
 Come to think of it, I’m often the one asking!

-Check out these posts for more inspiration and information about independent play:
+Check out these posts for more inspiration:

 Respecting Play: Observing & Interacting at the Same Time by Suchada Eickemeyer from Mama Eve